joseabril25/car-rental-py/readme.md

   * car_manager.py - Manages car-related operations.
   * user_manager.py - Manages user operations.
   * rental_manager.py - Manages rental operations.
+* /factories
+  * car_factory.py - Generates Car objects.
+  * user_factory.py - Generates User objects.
+  * rental_factory.py - Generates Rental objects.
 * requirements.txt - Lists all Python packages that need to be installed.

+## Usage Guide

+### Welcome Screen

+Upon starting the application, you will be greeted with the welcome screen.
+From here, you can choose to log in or register as a new user.

+1. Login automatically detects if you are an administrator or a customer based on your role.
+2. Registration allows you to create a new user account but as a customer.

+### Admins

+Administrators have access to the following features:

+1. User Management:
+  * View all users
+  * Create users (customers and admins only)
+  * Update users (username, password and role)
+  * Delete users
+2. Car Management:
+  * View all cars
+  * Create cars
+  * Update cars (brand, model, year, and price, etc.)
+  * Delete cars
+3. Rental Management:
+  * View all rentals
+  * Approve or Deny rentals
+  * Update rentals
+  * Delete rentals

+### Customers

+Customers have access to the following features:

+1. View available cars
+2. Rent cars
+  * View customer rentals
+  * Book a rental
+  * Cancel/Update a rental
+3. View profile
+  * Update profile

 ## Licensing
 The Car Rental System is released under the MIT License.
 See the LICENSE file for full license text.